MrSaad/signet/README.md

 ### Computing Signatures

-Before you can run SigNet, The Protein Signatures must be computed for the protein sequence files.
+Before you can run SigNet, the Protein Signatures must be computed for the protein sequence files.
 Run compute_signatures.py to generate these:

 ```
 python compute_signatures.py